ThisIsTyDell/ThisIsTyDell.github.io/_posts/2016-10-24-introducing_cutsncurls_a_ruby_on_rails_application.markdown

 ---
 layout: post
 title:  "Introducing CutsNCurls, a Ruby on Rails Application"
-date:   2016-10-24 23:59:39 +0000
+date:   2016-10-24 19:59:39 -0400
 ---

 > ***TL,DR*** *"CutsNCurls is an application for hair salons and barbershops to manage clients, and allow clients to schedule appointments.
-YouTube Video below, or link right here"
+YouTube Video below, or link right here [Walkthrough Video](http://https://www.youtube.com/watch?v=LUV3sodtUaQ)"
 > *

 I was tasked with creating a Ruby on Rails application that manages related data through complex forms and RESTful routes.
 The goal of the application is to build a Content Management System.
 Before creating the app I needed to figure out what I was going to make and HOW!?
 So I went to social media and to my family.
 Asking random people what type of app they wish they had.